terminalkitten/django-insights/README.md

 ## Usage

-First create 1 or more `insights.py` file(s) in your app directory, for example:
+First create a `insights.py` file in your app directory, for example:

 ```bash
 project